rzvdev1/reading-notes/code-201/reading-notes-4.md

 1. For the HTML a tag and link can they be used inb one line of code?

-2. Learn more about the JavaScript addEventListener method.
+2. Learn more about the JavaScript addEventListener method

 ### Resources I use